Mesothelioma Latency Period

-The longer someone is exposed to asbestos, the more fibers that are inhaled into the body.
-This increases the risk of developing mesothelioma.
+- Duration of asbestos exposure: The longer someone is exposed to asbestos, the more fibers that are inhaled into the body, which increases the risk of developing mesothelioma.
 The longer someone is exposed, the shorter their latency period is likely to be.

-The term asbestos encompasses several different types of naturally occurring cancer-causing minerals, including chrysotile, amosite, crocidolite, tremolite, anthophyllite, and actinolite.
-The most deadly is crocidolite asbestos, which may cause shorter latency periods, while it takes more exposure to chrysotile than others to develop mesothelioma.
+- Type of asbestos: The term asbestos encompasses several different types of naturally occurring cancer-causing minerals, including chrysotile, amosite, crocidolite, tremolite, anthophyllite, and actinolite.
+The most dangerous is crocidolite asbestos, which may cause shorter latency periods.

-According to researchers, the older an individual is when exposed to asbestos, the shorter the latency period is likely to be.
-This may be due to the natural decline of the immune system over time.
-Thus, any exposure that occurs at an older age may make it more difficult for that person’s body to fight the damage caused by asbestos fibers, leading to shorter latency periods.
+- Age: According to researchers, the older an individual is when exposed to asbestos, the shorter the latency period is likely to be, potentially due to a weakened immune system and difficulties fighting the damage caused by asbestos fibers.

 - Gender: Studies have suggested that men have longer latency periods than women.
 Researchers suppose that this is because men have traditionally filled positions that are high risk for occupational exposure, while women were more often subject to secondhand exposure.